InspiryThemes/realhomes-docs/docs/add-full-width-page.md

 ![Add Full Width Page in v4.2.0](images/create-pages/full-width-v4.2.0.png)

-You don't have to select any specific template to have the full width template.
+You don't have to select any specific template to have the Full Width layout.

 ## **Add Full Width Page in Old Versions**